DanielSprockett/danielsprockett.github.io/research.md

 Dan's dissertation research seeks to explain patterns of microbial community assembly in early life.<br>

-A more detailed description of his research interests is forthcoming.
+A more detailed description of his research interests is forthcoming, and will be updated soon.

 Test video: